yetanalytics/workflow-runtimer/README.md

-# yetanalytics/runtimer
+# yetanalytics/workflow-runtimer

-This repository uses GitHub Actions to create Java runtimes for use in Yet projects like [SQL LRS](https://github.com/yetanalytics/lrsql)
+This repository uses GitHub Actions to create Java runtimes for use in Yet projects like [SQL LRS](https://github.com/yetanalytics/lrsql).
+This workflow is built off of the [runtimer](https://github.com/yetanalytics/runtimer) workflow, but conforms to our current guidelines for workflow naming and tagging.

 ## Reusable GitHub Action